-It may be difficult for the health insurance agents we employ and our systems and processes to handle as a business the increased volume of health insurance transactions that occur in a short period of time during the annual open enrollment periods.
-We have historically hired a significant number of additional employees on a temporary or seasonal basis in a limited period of time to address the expected increase in the volume of health insurance transactions during the annual open enrollment period.
+It may be difficult for the health insurance agents we employ and our systems and processes to handle as a business the increased volume of health insurance transactions that occur in a short period of time during the health care annual open enrollment period and/or the Medicare annual enrollment period.
+We do not currently anticipate devoting as many of our health insurance agents to the sale of individual and family health insurance plans for the current health care reform open enrollment period, which could contribute to a reduction in our membership and commission revenue.
+In addition, we hire a significant number of additional employees on a temporary or seasonal basis in a limited period of time to address the expected increase in the volume of health insurance transactions during the Medicare annual enrollment period.
 We must ensure that these employees are timely licensed, trained and certified and have the appropriate authority to sell health insurance in a number of states.
-We depend upon state departments of insurance, government exchanges and health insurance carriers for the licensing, certification and appointment of our health insurance agent employees.
-If our ability to market and sell individual and family health insurance is constrained during an annual open enrollment period for any reason, such as technology failures, any inability to timely license, train, certify and authorize our employees to sell health insurance, interruptions in the operation of our website, or issues with government-run health insurance exchanges, our business, operating results and financial condition would be harmed.
+We depend upon state departments of insurance, government exchanges and health insurance or Medicare-related health insurance is constrained during an enrollment period for any reason, such as technology failures, reduced allocation of resources, any inability to timely license, train, certify and authorize our employees to sell health insurance, interruptions in the operation of our website or systems, or issues with government-run health insurance exchanges, we could suffer a reduction in our membership and our business, operating results and financial condition could be harmed.
 In addition, we have reduced our employee and other resources as a part of expense reduction measures.
-Our expense reductions measures will negatively impact the resources that we dedicate to the sale of individual and family health insurance, could cause us to sell less individual and family health insurance, and could harm our business, operating results and financial condition.
+Our expense reductions measures have negatively impacted the resources that we dedicate to the sale of individual and family health insurance, could cause us to sell less individual and family health insurance, and could harm our business, operating results and financial condition.

-If investments we make in the open enrollment period do not result in a significant number of paying individual and family health insurance members, our business, operating results and financial condition would be harmed.
+If investments we make in enrollment periods do not result in a significant number of paying members, our business, operating results and financial condition would be harmed.

-In an attempt to attract and enroll a large number of individuals and families during the open enrollment period, we may invest in areas of our business, including technology and content, customer care and enrollment, and marketing.
+In an attempt to attract and enroll a large number of individuals and families during the health care reform open enrollment period and the Medicare annual enrollment period, we may invest in areas of our business, including technology and content, customer care and enrollment, and marketing.
 During 2014, our technology and content expense increased as a result of our investment in our technology platform.
-We also increased staffing in our customer care center in anticipation of higher demand and application volume during the open enrollment period that ended on February 15, 2015.
-Despite our investment in these and other areas, our membership declined.
-Any investment we make in an open enrollment period may not result in a significant number of paying individual and family health insurance members.
-If it does not, our future profitability will be negatively impacted and our business, operating results and financial condition would be harmed
+We also increased staffing in our customer care center in anticipation of higher demand and application volume during the most recent open enrollment period.
+Despite our investment in these and other areas, our individual and family health insurance membership declined.
+While we may not determine to invest heavily in the health care reform open enrollment period, any investment we make in either the health care reform open enrollment period or the Medicare annual enrollment period may not result in a significant number of paying members.
+If it does not, our future profitability will be negatively impacted and our business, operating results and financial condition would be harmed.